contao/docs/docs/manual/system/settings.en.md

 ### Standard access rights

-**Default Owner:** Here you can specify the default owner of the pages for which no access rights have been defined.
+**Default Owner**: Here you can specify the default owner of the pages for which no access rights have been defined.
 For more information, see the Access Rights section.

-**Default Group:** Here you can specify the default group to which the pages for which no access rights have been defined belong.
-See the Access Rights section for more information.
+**Default group:** Here you can define to which group the pages for which no access rights have been defined belong by default.

-**Default access rights:** Here you can define which access rights apply by default to the pages for which no special access rights have been defined.
 For more information, see the Access Rights section.

+**Default Access Rights**: Allows you to specify the default access rights for the pages for which no specific access rights have been defined.
+For more information, please refer to the Access Rights section.

 ## parameters.yml

-In the Contao Managed Edition, the parameters (e.g. database data) are `parameters.yml`stored in the database and are used by the Contao installation tool.
+In the Contao Managed Edition, the parameters (e.g. database data) are `parameters.yml`stored in the database, which is also used by the Contao installation tool.
 This file is usually excluded from the versioning process and can also contain additional entries such as the information for sending e-mails via SMTP.

-You can `parameters.yml`find the file in the folder `app/config/`and it will be created automatically when you install Contao.
+You can `parameters.yml`find the file in the folder `app/config/`and it is created automatically during the installation of Contao.

 {{% notice note %}}
 From version **4.8** of Contao, the file is located directly in the root directory of the installation under `config/`.
 {{% /notice %}}

-The `parameters.yml`ones after installing Contao:
+The `parameters.yml`settings after installing Contao:

 ```yaml
 # This file has been auto-generated during installation